 How’s the Market?

-Now, lets cut to the chase: Here are the hard and fast stats from the Woodstock Residential Real Estate Market for May 2017
+The details….
+Here are the hard and fast stats from the Woodstock Residential Real Estate Market for June 2017

 Supply only tells half of the story, though.
 Has demand decreased, or increased?